jagermesh/latex-tools/README.md

 - `fallbackImageFontName` - font name for regular image (`fonts/PlayfairDisplay-Regular.ttf` by default)
 - `fallbackImageFontSize` - font size for regular image (`16` by default)

-Also these paramatares could be set globally.
+Also these parameters could be set globally.
 Please see below.

 Set formula density (`160` by default)